motosir/skel-nvim/README.md

 * for filenames matching `*.cpp` pattern it will look for ~/.config/nvim/skeleton/cpp.skel file
 * for filenames matching `*.h` pattern it will look for ~/.config/nvim/skeleton/h.skel file

+If multiple templates are specified, vim.ui.select is used to allow user to choose which template to use.
+\
 Example config for C/C++ development
 ```lua
 -- import basic default placeholder callbacks